Lindbergh kidnapping: Trial

-Hauptmann was identified as the man to whom the ransom money was delivered.
+Hauptmann was identified as the man ("John") to whom the ransom money was delivered.
 Other witnesses testified that it was Hauptmann who had spent some of the Lindbergh gold certificates; that he had been seen in the area of the estate, in East Amwell, New Jersey, near Hopewell, on the day of the kidnapping; and that he had been absent from work on the day of the ransom payment and had quit his job two days later.
 Hauptmann never sought another job afterward, yet continued to live comfortably.